corda/solana-notary/README.md

 This repo is a multi-module Gradle project with the following modules.
 Each module which is published has a Maven group ID of `net.corda.solana.notary`.
-It uses the [axion-release-plugin](https://axion-release-plugin.readthedocs.io/en/latest/) for managing the verion based on git tags.
+It uses the [axion-release-plugin](https://axion-release-plugin.readthedocs.io/en/latest/) for managing the version based on git tags.

 ### `solana-program`